The innate and adaptive immune systems

 One research study found sleep deprivation reduced both natural killer cells and immune responses after just one night.6 Poor sleep can even alter immunity and inflammatory genes, leading to a suppression of the immune system's genetic programming.7

-Everyone's sleep needs are different but aim for at least 7 to 8 hours a night.
+Everyone's sleep needs are different, but you should aim for at least 7 to 8 hours a night.

 Consider if supplements are right for you